wh6av/md380-radio/README.md

     Run option 71 to install and/or update DMR ID database to your radio.
 (EUROPEAN)

     Run option 72 to install ENTIRE DMR ID database to your radio.
+(WORLDWIDE)

 That's it to flashing firmware and installing and/or updating DMR ID database.